LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

    :language: C++
    :dedent: 2

-The declarations may appear in either order and use the same relative and slash-delimited paths as other ``Container`` methods.
+Declare the alternative before the concrete entry it applies to.
+Both use the same relative and slash-delimited paths as other ``Container`` methods, and either may be declared through a parent or a child ``Container``.
 The example accepts either of these Lua inputs:

 .. code-block:: Lua